 The Net CRE is defined as the Gross CRE after deductions for provision of collateral by the Swap Counterparty.
 The Net CRE must be maintained below 10 percent. at all times.
-The Investment Manager may reduce the Gross CRE related to the Indirect Replication Funds and Hybrid Replication Funds FDIs by causing the Swap Counterparty to deliver collateral.
-Alternatively, the Investment Manager may require that the Swap Counterparty proceed to a restrike of existing swap transactions to the current level of the Reference Index and/or foreign exchange rate which, by fully resetting the mark-to-market value of these transactions to zero (or partially resetting it to a lower value), will result in the payment of an amount in cash to the Indirect Replication Funds and Hybrid Replication Funds_which, at the discretion of the Investment Manager, will be used in the general cash management of the relevant Indirect Replication Funds and Hybrid_Replication Funds (e.g. to finance pending redemptions), or will be reinvested into a new swap transaction entered into at the current level of the Reference Index.
+The Investment Manager may reduce the Gross CRE related to the Indirect Replication Funds FDIs by causing the Swap Counterparty to deliver collateral.
+Alternatively, the Investment Manager may require that the Swap Counterparty proceed to a restrike of existing swap transactions to the current level of the Reference Index and/or foreign exchange rate which, by fully resetting the mark-to-market value of these transactions to zero (or partially resetting it to a lower value), will result in the payment of an amount in cash to the Indirect Replication Funds which, at the discretion of the Investment Manager, will be used in the general cash management of the relevant Indirect Replication Funds (e.g. to finance pending redemptions), or will be reinvested into a new swap transaction entered into at the current level of the Reference Index.